-Peter: I find this question unanswerable, since there are so many, and my favorite album changes a lot – it also depends on the mood I’m in.
-There are many different favorite albums and with picking out one or a few I would do short on many others.
-That’s also the reason I do not make end-of-year lists, a yearly activity that is so very popular with music enthusiasts..
-I guess that if you browse through the ambientblog.net reviews you may get a good idea of my personal taste.
-Though not all of those are my ‘favorites’ of course.
+Peter: I find this question unanswerable, since there are so many, and my favourite album changes a lot – it also depends on the mood I’m in.
+There are many different favourite albums and with picking out one or a few I would do short on many others.
+That’s also the reason I do not make end-of-year lists, a yearly activity that is so very popular with music enthusiasts… I guess that if you browse through the ambientblog.net reviews you may get a good idea of my personal taste.
+Though not all of those are my ‘favourites’ of course.

 Sphere: Who is your favorite ambient artist?

-Peter: Same problems with this question… How does one choose a ‘favorite artist’?
+Peter: Same problems with this question… How does one choose a ‘favourite artist’?

-Although I don’t really play his recent albums very often, historically speaking I must mention Brian Eno here, because he unlocked the genre and defined it in the 80’s.
-His definition to ‘ambient music’ (‘ignorable as well as interesting’ ) is definitely closes to mine.
+Although I don’t really play his recent albums very often, historically speaking I must mention Brian Eno here because he unlocked the genre and defined it in the ’80s.
+His definition of ‘ambient music’ (‘ignorable as well as interesting’ ) is definitely close to mine.
 But there are others: Thomas Köner, especially, has created work that never ceases to amaze me.
 If you would check my overall last.fm profile, you’d notice that two artists –both dutch, incidentally- take the lead positions: Machinefabriek and Michel Banabila.
 So they should be mentioned too, I guess.

 Sphere: Are you into ambient art as well as music?